Get to know GameFrame

 Game Play

-Everything that you see in the screen is an Object:
+Everything you see on the screen is an Object:

-• enemy spaceship (called Zork) on the right
+• the enemy spaceship (called Zork) on the right

 • asteroids